MAntonenkova/ast-builder/README.md

 ## Usage

-1. Enter a mathematical expression, for example: (12 + x) * 23 + y
+1. Enter a mathematical expression, for example: (12 + x) * 23 + y.
 Constraints:
-    - values must be positive integers up to 16 bits
+    - values must be positive numbers up to 16 bits
-    - variables can consist of digits and Latin letters, but must start with a letter
+    - the variable name can consist of Latin letters  and numbers, but must start with a letter
     - supported operations: addition (+), subtraction (-), multiplication (*), division (/)
 2. After entering the expression, the program will:
-    - display the abstract syntax tree (AST)
     - assign random values to the variables
-    - calculate and show the result of expression
+    - calculate and show the result of the expression

-3. Then you can:
+3. Available additional commands:
-   Set variable value, for example: x=20
+    - set a new value to a variable, for example: x=20
-   Recalculate expression: calc
-   Show AST: print
-   Exit: exit
+    - recalculate an expression: command "calc"
+    - print the abstract syntax tree (AST): command "print"
+    - exit: command "exit"